 I’ve had VA support since 2015, with a focus on direct hires.
 This has ranged from 5 hours/week to 15 hours a week.
 More recently, I hired my assistant full-time.

 Want to save time in your VA hiring process?
 Consider going through a VA agency, instead of a direct hire.
 My clients have enjoyed hiring via Don’t Panic Management, and I like their in-depth vetting process.

 Specific things you can delegate to a VA

-Here are just a few of the things I delegate to Katie as my VA.
+Here are just a few of the things I’ve delegated to Katie Connors as my [previous] VA.

 Presentations: I follow the best practice of using mostly photos instead of bullets in my presentations.
 For my upcoming INBOUND 2015 talk (“Scale to Win: How to Grow Your Marketing Agency Without Breaking”), I described the types of photos I wanted to each slide and Katie found 1-3 options for each one.
 She also put my draft talk into HubSpot’s official INBOUND template.

-Email marketing: When people sign up for my email newsletter at talks, Katie adds them to MailChimp and sends each person an individual welcome email.
+Email marketing: When people sign up for my email newsletter at talks, Katie adds them to our CRM and sends each person an individual welcome email.
 We’ve coordinated the process so that she’s already sending followups before I’m driving or flying home.

 Social media: During my talks, I pre-schedule tweets to go out as I speak, to make it easier for people to share what I’m speaking about.
 Katie loads my tweets to Buffer (based on my preferred timeline) so I don’t have to worry about it.